nickjj/ansigenome/README.rst

 - Do not forget to check out the ``--help`` for each command

+- Learn how jinja2 extends works, you can use it for the readme template
+    - You're best off copying the base README and place it next to the custom j2
+    - Then you can ``{% extends "README.md.j2" %}``

 -  ``scan``, ``gendoc``, ``genmeta`` and ``run`` don't require a roles path
     - It will try ``$PWD/playbooks/roles`` then ``$PWD``
     - This allows you to run Ansigenome from your roles path easily